Cycling is a popular mode of aerobic fitness that burns calories while strengthening the leg muscles.

 Here are a few modifications you can make to reduce your risk of ED:

-- Switch out your narrow bicycle seat for something wider with extra padding that supports your perineum.
-Also, choose a seat without a nose (it will have more of a rectangular shape) to reduce pressure.
+- Change your seat.
+Switch out your narrow bicycle seat for something wider, with extra padding that supports your perineum.
+Also, choose a seat without a nose (it’ll have more of a rectangular shape) to reduce pressure.

 - Lower the handlebars.
 Leaning forward will lift your backside off the seat and relieve pressure on your perineum.

-- Wear padded bike shorts to get an extra layer of protection.
+- Wear padded bike shorts.
+This will give you get an extra layer of protection.

 - Cut back on your training intensity.
 Cycle for fewer hours at a time.